Malolactic Fermentation Temperature Guide

 Temperature MLF Activity

-Below 12 °C (54 °F) Dormant — MLF stops
+Below 12 °C (54 °F) Dormant, MLF stops

-12–15 °C (54–59 °F) Very slow — weeks to months
+12–15 °C (54–59 °F) Very slow, six weeks to three and a half months

-18–22 °C (64–72 °F) Fastest completion — 2–4 weeks
+18–22 °C (64–72 °F) The sweet spot, three to four weeks

-Above 25 °C (77 °F) Bacteria stressed — risk of off-flavors
+Above 25 °C (77 °F) Bacteria stressed, real risk of off-flavours

 Calculating Time to Complete MLF: